Extending Moodle: Plugins and LTIs

 Please fill out the New LTI Request Form to request an LTI integration:

-Try to address as many of the questions on the form as possible when making the request.
+Try to address as many of the questions on the form as possible when making your request.
 Take time to explore the ‘fine print’, or send an email to the customer representative for the tool provider if you need more information.

 • Work with eLSupport to ensure that the LTI conforms to VCC policies.